This post is a guide to visiting Haleakala National Park on Maui and everything you should know before booking a trip there.

 History of Haleakala National Park

-The area was designated a national park back in 1976, although it was originally part of the Hawaii National Park since 1916.
+The area was designated a national park back in 1976, although it has been part of the Hawaii National Park system since 1916.

 The name Haleakala means “house of the sun” in Hawaiian, and as mentioned above the legend here is that Maui tried to lengthen the day with the sun.
 The volcano hasn’t erupted since between 1480 and 1600 AD.